Calling all campers: jump onto the Lily Pad for a summer filled with new friends and share new experiences with us in our general camp program.

 Campers will have a daily swimming lesson with one of our American Red Cross certified water safety instructors.
 Campers will be placed in small groups based on ability so that each child has the time, instruction, and supervision to build confidence and ability in the water while having fun!

-Our Science, Technology, Engineering, Art, and Mathematics (STEAM) Room is designed to engage a range of ages and artistic interests, styles, and abilities.
-Experimenting with building blocks, paint, clay, beads, gimp, ramps and pathways, and many more materials are all possibilities during our sessions.
+Our Science, Technology, Engineering, and Mathematics (STEM) Room is designed to engage a wide range of ages while experimenting and exploring with various materials to discover endless possibilities.
+Experimenting with building blocks, Bee-Bots, ramps, pathways, and many more materials are all possibilities during our sessions.
 Campers will design and make projects that are truly unique and innovative, focusing each week on a challenge question that will utilize some collaboration and individual work to achieve the goal or come up with answers to the question.
+Campers will design and create different projects that are unique and innovative.

-Someone's in the kitchen and they are making some delicious treats!
+Someone is always in the kitchen and they’re making something delicious!
 Campers will come together every week to create a variety of scrumptious and healthy snacks.
-We will measure, mix, bake and work together with all kinds of ingredients.
-With Tracy's help, we'll turn them into mouthwatering snacks -- and then we will get to sample our creations!
+They will measure, mix, bake and work together with all different kinds of ingredients in order to turn them into mouthwatering snacks to share with their families.

-Curious campers will explore our amazing 34-acre campus.
-We will have a chance to discover ant colonies, different kinds of spiders, hold millipedes and listen to the songs of the many species of birds that call Park their home.
+From the meadow to Shady Glenn, our curious campers will venture into our amazing 34-acre campus.
+They will have a chance to explore and discover the different species of plants and animals that call Park their home.
 Just like real scientists, we will ask questions and make discoveries about many of the creatures and plants that are on the Lily Pad.

-Campers will explore new literature with the help of their counselors and fellow frogs.
-These imaginative adventures will inspire group artistic creations, science experiments, building projects, and culinary treats.
+Campers will become immersed in literature .
+Their imaginative adventures will inspire group artistic creations, science experiments, building projects, and different culinary treats.

 Giovanni has been educating young children for the past 18 years.
 He worked at the Pierce School Extended Day for 9 years and joined the Park After-School Program teaching team in 2010.
 Giovanni studied mathematical science at Western New England College.